 - Anachronism Stew: The hairstyles and civilian dress in the movie were contemporary to the time it was made, rather than the time it takes place.
-Similarly, the plane features various smaller vehicles that were not in the US inventory at the time, including the HU-16 Albatross Flying Boat and the M151 MUT Ts pretending to be WWII era jeeps.
+Similarly, the movie features various smaller vehicles that were not in the US inventory at the time, including the HU-16 Albatross Flying Boat and the M151 MUTTs pretending to be WWII era jeeps.

 - Badass Family: Rock and his son Jeremiah are both naval officers, and end up fighting in the same naval battle.

-- David Vs Goliath: The film's climax, with Rock Torrey leading an outmatched force of cruisers, destroyers, and PT boats against a much larger Japanese force.
+- David vs. Goliath: The film's climax, with Rock Torrey leading an outmatched force of cruisers, destroyers, and PT boats against a much larger Japanese force.
+Most vividly demonstrated in Jeremiah Torrey's PT boat raid on the Japanese fleet early in the battle.

-- Death Equals Redemption: After he rapes Annalee, Paul Eddington goes on a One-Way Trip in a bomber to try and find the Japanese fleet, and is shot down and killed shortly after calling his sighting in.
+- Death Equals Redemption: Averted with Paul Eddington.
+After he rapes Annalee and she commits suicide, Eddington goes on a One-Way Trip in a bomber to try and find the Japanese fleet, and is shot down and killed shortly after calling his sighting in.
+Several of Torrey's staff (who don't know about the rape) think his action is heroic and want him to be awarded a Medal of Honor.
+But Torrey does know about the rape and understands why Eddington did what he did, says that Eddington was never into medals and refuses to recommend him for any award.

 - Doom Magnet: Paul Eddington.
 Every character within two degrees of separation of him (via sexual relationships) dies before the credits roll.